mayerph/grapqhl-server-starter/README.md

 create the files manually equal to the table above and execute step 2 and 3 of the script-based approach

 ### Protecting a graphql operation
 Protecting a graphql operation or a graphql schema field can be realized by using schema directives.
-Therese directives can be assigned to any graphql field.
+These directives can be assigned to any graphql field.

 ```graphql
 const userMutation = gql`